 Forex pairs explained

 Currencies are always traded in pairs because when you buy or sell one currency, you automatically sell or buy another.
-In every currency pair, there is a base currency and a quote currency – the base currency appears first, and the quote currency is to the right of it.
+In every currency pair, there’s a base currency and a quote currency – the base currency appears first, and the quote currency is to the right of it.

-The price displayed for a currency pair represents the amount of the quote currency you will need to spend in order to purchase one unit of the base currency.
+The price displayed for a currency pair represents the amount of the quote currency you will need to spend to buy one unit of the base currency.

 For example, in the EUR/USD currency pair, EUR is the base currency and USD is the quote currency.
 If the quote price was 1.2000, it means that one euro is worth 1.20 US dollars.